 However, there is a cause that many experts agree on…

-If your nitrate levels read zero, or are particularly low, you may actually be asking for blue-green algae to pay your tank a visit.
-You can check your nitrate levels with a test kit.
+If your nitrate levels read zero, or are particularly low, you may be inviting blue-green algae to your tank.
+Check your nitrate levels with a test kit.

-Now there are numerous theories as to why low nitrate levels cause blue algae to appear.
-That plants and algaes eat nitrates while blue-green algae doesn’t.
-Because of this, blue green algae likes a nitrate free environment where there is no food for these other plants that would compete with it.
+Now, there are numerous theories as to why low nitrate levels cause blue-green algae to appear.
+Some say it’s because plants and algae eat nitrates while blue-green algae doesn’t.
+Because of this, blue-green algae likes a nitrate-free environment because there is no food for these other plants that would compete with it.

-If you have a blue-green algae bloom, and your tank is low in nitrates, it is suggested that you raise them back to around 20 ppm.
+If you have a blue-green algae bloom, and your tank is low in nitrates, raise them to around 20 parts per million (PPM).
 Once the blue-green algae is removed, this level of nitrates should prevent it from coming back.

 In planted tanks, an outbreak of blue-green algae may indicate a nutrient imbalance.
 Check your water parameters and decrease your lighting or increase your dosing as needed.

-Like with most algaes, a well maintained tank with stable water parameters seems to be the best method of preventing blue-green algae.
+Like most algae, a well-maintained tank with stable water parameters seems to be the best method of preventing blue-green algae.

 Will blue-green algae harm your fish?